 Objective 3: Reinvest in Main Street to achieve a vibrant hub of commerce, civic and community activity.

-Construct the Calvert County Administrative Services building with a strong orientation to Main Street to establish one anchor of this corridor.
-[PW]

-Enhance the pedestrian environment and streetscape with a green median, use of pavers and decorative streetlights and other enhancements.
+Encourage SHA to enhance the pedestrian environment and streetscape with a green median, use of pavers and decorative streetlights and other enhancements.
 [PW, ED]

 Goal 3: Enhance Regional and Local Transit Service.